crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cti_api/integration_qradar.md

 ## Configuration

-We need to provide the App, CrowdSec CTI API Key.
+Setup the App in two easy steps
+1. Generate your Crowdsec CTI API Key in CrowdSec's console.
 You can find the instructions to obtain it [here](https://docs.crowdsec.net/docs/next/cti_api/getting_started)
+2. Put the API Key in the App as demonstrated below

 Within QRadar’s Admin page, navigate to the CrowdSec App and click on the app Setting icon